HimeshKoli/NLPChatbot/README.md

 2) Created Heroku account and in it created an app through which deployment will happen
 3) Now create docker file with all your contents.
-4) Now important step, for to build our docker container in GitHub and to push it over heroku we need a .yaml file which will have a workflow dedicated to build, push and release docker container over heroku.
+4) Now important step, for to build our docker container in GitHub and to push it over heroku we need a .yaml file which will have a workflow dedicated to build, push and release docker container from GitHub to heroku.
 5) Create a .GitHub directory in your root project folder, in it create workflows directory and in that create main.yaml file which will contain that workflow.
 (You can just copy the content from my main.yaml file from my repo)
 6) Now we will need 3 secret keys which will help my GitHub repo to interact with docker account and app created in it.